-The JK Flip-flop
+The JK Flip Flop

 The Basic JK Flip-flop

-inputs, respectively after its inventor Jack Kilby.
+Both the S and the R inputs of the previous SR bistable have now been replaced by two inputs called the J and K inputs, respectively after its inventor Jack Kilby.
 Then this equates to: J = S and K = R.

 The Truth Table for the JK Function